-- a certified copy of the death certificate,
+- a certified copy of the death certificate, and

-- the cremation certificate; and
+- the cremation certificate.

-- do notify customs.
+- notify customs.

-- do contact the embassy of the country where the ashes are destined and they should be able to help you with what needs to happen at their end.
+- contact the embassy of the country where the ashes are destined and they should be able to help you with what needs to happen at their end.

 Don’t just turn up at the departure gate and aim for the sympathy vote – you could well be turned away.